carpentries-incubator/ML_with_AWS_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

 ```python
 %cd /home/ec2-user/SageMaker/
 ```
+**Before cloning, visit your fork to make sure there aren't any changes that need to be synced**.

+Adjust the following path to find your fork : [`https://github.com/username/AWS_helpers.git](https://github.com/username/AWS_helpers.git).
+If you still need to fork the original repo, visit [https://github.com/UW-Madison-DataScience/AWS_helpers](https://github.com/UW-Madison-DataScience/AWS_helpers) and create a fork.

 To clone the repo to our Jupyter notebook, use the following code, adjusting username to your GitHub username.
 ```python